MarquezProject/marquez/README.md

 ## Configuration

 To run Marquez, you will have to define `config.yml`.
 The configuration file is passed to the application and used to specify your database connection.

+#### Step 1: Create Database

 When creating your database using [`createdb`](https://www.postgresql.org/docs/9.6/app-createdb.html), we recommend calling it `marquez`:

 ```
 $ createdb marquez;
 ```

+#### Step 2: Define `config.yml`

 With your database created, you can now copy [`config.example.yml`](https://github.com/MarquezProject/marquez/blob/master/config.example.yml):